 Test Statistic: 17.836, p-value: 0.000

-The p-value is less than (0.05), indicating that there is a statistically significant difference in plant growth between the three fertilizers.
+The p-value is less than α (0.05), indicating that there is a statistically significant difference in plant growth between the three fertilizers.
 We can reject the null hypothesis and conclude that at least one of the fertilizers has a different effect on plant growth.

 Conclusion:

-This becomes especially important when data doesn’t tend to follow a normal distribution or hasn’t been transformed to fit one.
+This is especially important when data doesn’t tend to follow a normal distribution or hasn’t been transformed to fit one.
 Overall, understanding which statistical test to use and how to perform the test is essential for meaningful analysis and actionable conclusions.